 Estrogen is also important, especially during the follicular phase as your follicles are developing.
 Note that it takes 3 months to improve the quality of your follicles, so I recommend doing activities that help nourish the yin.
-I’ve blogged about this before, but adequate estrogen is essential both for egg quality as well as for thickness of the uterine lining.
+Adequate estrogen is essential both for egg quality as well as for thickness of the uterine lining.
 My Fertile Mama Tea was formulated with this in mind, so I recommend any woman who has had a miscarriage to drink it for at least 3 months, especially during the Yin phase (Days 5-12).

 Healthy fats are essential for building cells, so in preparation for creating life, it’s important to ensure that we are nourishing ourselves with healthy fats.
 Avocado, Coconut oil and milk, olive oil, a small amount of nuts and seeds, oily fish, etc. You can also aim to remove more inflammatory foods like gluten and dairy from your diet.
 Check out my Fertility Foods Guide here.